Sv443/geniURL/README.md

 > `?q=search%20query`
 > This parameter should contain both the song and artist name (for best result artist name should come first, separate with a whitespace).
 > Sometimes the song name alone might be enough but the results vary greatly.
-> Using this parameter instead of `?artist` and `?song` will not modify the search result and so you will rarely get a blatantly wrong top match.
+> Using this parameter instead of `?artist` and `?song` will not modify the search result and so you will sometimes get a blatantly wrong top match.
 > Make sure the search query is [percent/URL-encoded.](https://en.wikipedia.org/wiki/Percent-encoding)
 >
 > `?artist=name` and `?song=name`